cowprotocol/docs/docs/governance/fees/partner-fee.md

 currently set at 15% of the total eligible Partner Fee amount.

 The Partner Fee net of the Service Fee is the Partner Fee amount (the "Net Partner Fee") eligible for weekly payment.
-See the next section for Partner Fee calculation examples.
+See the [Partner Fee calculation](#partner-fee-calculation-examples) section for examples.

 :::note